 Start today and choose an hour when you will start doing something productive with your time.
 One hour per day is 30 hours in one month- at least 360 hours in one year.

 Reflect on how you want to use all those hours.
-If you use them well, one hour per day, for one whole year- is all it takes to change your life.
+If you use them well, one hour per day, for one whole year- is all it takes to change your life and be productive.